-Estonian Music Days will celebrate its 40th edition in 2019 by bringing an international event to Estonia – ISCM World Music Days.
+Estonian Music Days will celebrate its 40th year in 2019 by bringing an international event to Estonia – World Music Days.

 Every year the festival focuses on a new theme.
-In 2019 the theme is “Through the Forest of Songs” which is a journey of songs and stories inspired by nature and choral music.
+In 2019 the theme is “Through the Forest of Songs” which is a journey of songs and stories focused on nature and choral music.

-The festival is held over nine days and will take place mostly in Tallinn but also in Tartu, Alatskivi and Laulasmaa.
-The concerts will be hosted in different venues around Tallinn, including Lennusadam, Creative Hub, Estonia Concert Hall, St. John's Church, St. Nicholas’ Church, House of the Blackheads, ERR’s First Studio, Kanuti Guild Hall; in Laulasmaa at the Arvo Pärt Center; in Tartu in St. Nicholas’ Church; in Alatskivi Castle and elsewhere.
+The festival is held over nine days and will take place mostly in Tallinn but also in Tartu and Laulasmaa.
+The concerts will take place in Tallinn, in Lennusadam, Creative Hub, Estonia Concert Hall, St. John's Church, St. Nicholas’ Church, House of the Blackheads, ERR’s First Studio, Kanuti Guild Hall; in Laulasmaa at the Arvo Pärt Center; in Tartu in St. Nicholas’ Church; Estonian National Museum and elsewhere.

-World premieres composed by the following Estonian composers will be performed at the festival: Tatjana Kozlova-Johannes, Ülo Krigul, Toivo Tulev, Galina Grigorjeva, Helena Tulve, Elis Vesik, Margo Kõlar, Ardo Ran Varres, Age Veeroos and many others.
-In addition, contemporary music from more than 50 different countries will be performed.
+New music from the following Estonian composers will be performed at the festival: Tatjana Kozlova-Johannes, Ülo Krigul, Toivo Tulev, Helena Tulve, Elis Hallik, Margo Kõlar, Ardo Ran Varres, Age Veeroos and many others.
+In addition, new music from more than 50 different countries will be performed.

 The works of international and Estonian composers will be performed by the best Estonian music groups: Estonian National Symphony Orchestra, Estonian Philharmonic Chamber Choir, Vox Clamantis, Collegium Musicale, Ellerhein, Estonian National Male Choir, Estonian Police and Border Guard Orchestra, Hortus Musicus, Yxus, Ensemble U:, Una Corda and others.
-Furthermore, guest music groups from Latvia, Sweden and Finland are invited to Tallinn to perform and enrich the program with their presence.
+In addition, guest music groups from Latvia, Sweden and Finland will be performing.
 Distinguished musical duos and solo artists will also give performances: Kadri-Ann Sumera, Talvi Hunt, Ulla Krigul, Signe Sõmer, Vambola Krigul, Kristi Mühling, Monika Mattiesen, Laura Põldvere, Ivi Rausi, Villu Veski and many more.

-The ISCM World Music Days organised by the International Society for Contemporary Music (ISCM) is an annual international contemporary music festival which has become one of the most important festivals of its kind.
-Each year the festival takes place in a different city, where it joins forces with the substantial local festival or organisation focusing on new music.
-In 2017 the festival took place in Vancouver, Canada; in 2018 it took place in Beijing, China and after taking place in Estonia this year, the festival travels to Christchurch and Auckland in New Zealand.
+The World New Music Days organised by the International Society for Contemporary Music (ISCM) is an annual festival of new music which has become one of the most important festivals of its kind.
+Each year the festival takes place in a different country and works closely with the biggest local festival or organisation focusing on new music.
+In 2017 the festival took place in Vancouver, Canada; in 2018 it took place in Beijing, China and after taking place in Estonia this year the festival will travel to Christchurch and Auckland in New Zealand.

 In 2014 Arvo Pärt was the first Estonian to be chosen as an honorary member of the ISCM.